montyr75/tictactoe/README.md

 Tic-Tac-Toe
 ======

-An implementation of the classic game built with Dart, Angular 2, and Polymer.
+An implementation of the classic game built with AngularDart and CSS Grid.
 This version requires two human players.
-Read the full tutorial: [Dart, Angular 2, and Polymer Together](https://dart.academy/dart-angular-2-and-polymer-together/).
+Read the full tutorial: [Web Games with AngularDart and CSS Grid: Tic-Tac-Toe](https://dart.academy/dart-angular-2-and-polymer-together/).